Bambam320/Jokeapp/README.md

 # Joke Search App

-This is a single page application that allows the user to search for jokes based on several filters including category, style, flags and quantity.
+This is a single page application that allows the user to search for jokes based on several filters including category, style, flags, text and quantity.
 There is a search bar that takes keywords and returns jokes that contain text that matches.
-The user can save especially good jokes in a favorites folder and the contents of the folder can be filtered or deleted.
+The user can save their favorite jokes in a folder and the contents of the folder can be viewed or deleted or deleted.

 ## Installation